snapas/api-docs/source/index.html.md

 ### Returns

-The ID of the newly created image.
+A `201 Created` HTTP status and the newly created photo object.